ucm-it/hpc_docs/docs/HPC-clusters/campus-clusters.md

   <TabItem value="Pinnacles" label="Pinnacles">
     :::note
     The NSF-MRI funded Pinnacles cluster located in the server facility (see Research Facility below) is available for all faculty projects at <Tag color="#008000">NO COST</Tag>!
-The Pinnacles cluster is equipped with the latest generation Intel Xeon Gold 6330 CPUs and NVIDIA Tesla A100 v4 40GB HBM2 GPUs.
+The Pinnacles cluster runs with the [RedHat](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) operating system, and employs the [Slurm](https://slurm.schedmd.com/) job scheduler and queueing system to manage job runs.The Pinnacles cluster is equipped with the latest generation Intel Xeon Gold 6330 CPUs and NVIDIA Tesla A100 v4 40GB HBM2 GPUs.
 It operates on the RedHat operating system.
     :::
     __Facility Statement__